9spokes/open-platform-docs/source/includes/connections/_index.md

 Retrieving the connection record for a given company is done using a `GET` request specifying both the `connection` and the `company` as path parameters.

+The result contains the state of the connection (see [connection lifecycle](#connection-lifecycle)) as well as the data extraction status for each underlying data source.

 | Field          | Location | Type     | Description                          |
 | :------------- | -------- | -------- | ------------------------------------ |
 | **company**    | Path     | *string* | The ID of the company                |